aminmarashi/blog-old/_posts/how-to-compile-chef-from-source.md

 tags: [How-to]
 ---

-# How to compile Chef from source

-In this blog post we will see how Chef can be built from source.
+In this blog post, we will see how Chef can be built from source code.
 This is useful when you want to install Chef on a distro or machine which is not supported by default.
 Which is true for most ARM processors at the time of writing this.

 ## Compiling Ruby

-**Note:** You can skip this step and go directly to [Compiling Chef](#compiling-chef), if your distro already has a suitable ruby version.
-In my case the version was too old for the Chef build to work.
+**Note:** You can skip this step and go directly to [Compiling Chef](#compiling-chef) if your distro already has a suitable ruby version.
+In my case, the version was too old for the Chef build to work.

+The <a href="https://github.com/ruby/ruby#git" target="_blank">Ruby GitHub
-The [Ruby github page](https://github.com/ruby/ruby#git) is very helpful when it comes to compiling Ruby from source.
+page</a> is very helpful when it comes to compiling Ruby from source code.

-The builing process is as easy as:
+The building process is as easy as:

 ```bash:title=terminal
 $ ./configure